osscameroon/blog/data/blog/intro-to-entity-framework-core-in-net-6.md

 dotnet ef database update
 ```

-Once those two commands completed, you should be able to see the `app.db` file created in your root project directory, and if you open this file in your favorite Sqlite db explorer, you should see:
+Once those two commands are completed, you should be able to see the `app.db` file created in your root project directory, and if you open this file in your favorite Sqlite db explorer, you should see:

 ![Database scheme](/static/images/posts/intro-to-entity-framework-core-in-net-6/dbscheme.png)